nicedreams/rsyncsnap/README.md

 ```
 cp rsyncsnap /usr/local/bin/rsyncsnap
 chmod +x /usr/local/bin/rsyncsnap

+# Copy rsyncsnap.include and rsyncsnap.exclude files to /root or directory of your choosing or create your own includes file.
 ```

 Create rsyncsnap.include and rsyncsnap.exclude files.
 Use the example files in this README or the to help you with your own includes and excludes.
 Follows normal rsync patterns.  rsyncsnap.excludes creation is optional if not needed.
 ```
 vi /root/rsyncsnap.include